 Latest from Lockton

-For that reason, we have set out below some key areas of risk that accounting firms might wish to keep in mind when grappling with the development and implementation of AI tools across their firm, ensuring that any roll-out is conducted in a manner that is both responsible and compliant with professional and regulatory expectations.
+Against this backdrop, we’ve set out some key areas of risk that professional services firms may wish to keep in mind when developing and implementing AI tools.
+Any roll-out of AI must be conducted in a manner that is both responsible and aligned with professional, ethical, regulatory, and insurer expectations.

 See all news and insights